+Philosophy

-Philosophy Philosophy students strive to push the boundaries of human understanding.
+Philosophy students strive to push the boundaries of human understanding.
 In doing so, they become highly adept at communicating their thoughts, constructing arguments, and examining complicated chains of reasoning.
 Such skills are what make philosophy students outstanding problem-solvers.

+Religious Studies

-Religious Studies Endlessly fascinating, the study of religion explores the texts and traditions that have not only defined religious life from antiquity to the present, but have also inspired some of the most enduring and consequential ideas and moments in human experience.
-Minju Kim Associate Professor of Korean B.A., M.A., Yonsei University Ph.D., University of California, Los Angeles "For my Korean language classes, students meet five or six times per week.
+Endlessly fascinating, the study of religion explores the texts and traditions that have not only defined religious life from antiquity to the present, but have also inspired some of the most enduring and consequential ideas and moments in human experience.

+Minju Kim

+Associate Professor of Korean or Languages B.A., M.A., Yonsei University Ph.D., University of California, Los Angeles "For my Korean language classes, students meet five or six times per week.
 At the end of each semester, I ended up knowing so much about my students-their family background, their passions, and everyday life.
 I connect with them both at an academic and personal level.
 Truly, the best part of my CMC experience are the students.
 They are smart, motivated and conscientious, seeking more outside the classroom on their own.
 By the end of the third semester of Korean, most of the students have been to Korea either through study abroad, the Yonsei-CMC summer program, summer internships, summer scholarship opportunities, or just visiting a friend in Korea.
 It is a great feeling when I listen to my students pouring out their experiences in Korea and telling me how much they learned having immersed themselves in a very different culture."

-Andrew Chandler Hometown: Castro Valley, CA Major: Psychology "What has been my most memorable learning experience at Claremont McKenna?
+Andrew Chandler Hometown: Castro Valley, CA Major: Philosophy & Public Affairs "What has been my most memorable learning experience at Claremont McKenna?
 As a veteran, I would have to say being in Professor Ferguson's history course called 'The Ottoman Empire to Present Day.'
 I have learned so much about the Middle East that it gave me a great perspective of my time serving overseas in Iraq."

 ▲ Tori Gaines Hometown: Butte, MT Major: Religious Studies and Theatre When Tori Gaines (left) received her acceptance letter to CMC, she cried.
 "It was the first acceptance letter that arrived," she recalls, "and it came with the realization that I was going to go to a great college...that I was going to get the chance to leave Butte, Montana, and experience something new."

 That big envelope was followed by a financial aid package that enabled her to afford an education that she would not have dreamed of otherwise.
 Tori jumped at the opportunity to come and stay on campus during admitted students' weekend.
 She was hooked immediately-not by the Southern California climate or the access to metropolitan Los Angeles, but by the College's community of outgoing and friendly students.
 "The minute the students I met heard I was an admitted student, they congratulated me on getting in and considering CMC," Tori says, "and then proceeded to gush about why they love it here.
 I saw the love that each student had for this place."
 Now, Tori (pictured here with her roommate, Arielle Dennis) is one of those students who gushes about why she loves CMC any chance she gets.
 "When coming to college I hoped to find like-minded people who could understand not only where I was coming from, but also where I was hoping to go," she says.
 "The piece of CMC that I love, and that inspires me every day, is the community."
-Social Sciences / Math & Science / Humanities / Robert Day School / Sequences / Joint/Accelerated Degrees / The Center for Writing and Public Discourse / Senior Thesis / The Claremont Colleges The Robert Day School of Economics and Finance (RDS), Claremont McKenna's economics department, blends a base in the liberal arts with a fiscal understanding of the practical world.
-RDS offers a broad array of coursework in economics, finance, and accounting, with several special programs that provide a tailored experience and dynamic opportunities.